VinEdw/math-connect-four/README.md

       "possible answer 2"
     ]
   },
-  // repeat the above section in curly braces for each question ]
+  // Repeat the above section in curly braces for each question
+  // Make sure to remove the comma after the closing brace of the last question ]
 ```